October 10, 2021

 Entrusting yourself to God is a big step.
 But there’s an even bigger step you have to take first.
 It’s called repentance.

-There was a New York Times opinion piece recently that described a dilemma we face as Christians in this post-modern society.
+A few years ago a New York Times opinion piece described a dilemma Christians face in our post-modern society.
 We’ve lost our God language.
 We’ve eliminated words from our vocabulary that pertain to the things of faith in God.
 Words like ‘repentance.’
 We don’t know what it really means anymore.
 We certainly don’t talk about it with friends over coffee.
 But repentance is basic to every understanding of what it means to follow Jesus.
 And before you can repent from sin, you have to confess it.

-Dr. Scott Kisker explains the purpose of bands – those small groups Wesley used to foster spiritual maturity.
-Kisker says that their whole purpose was to give Christians a place to confess their sins to one another and be healed.
-As I listened to Dr. Kisker, I realized this is one reason our recent attempt to start small groups ministry failed so miserably – and it was a pretty big fail!
+Dr. Scott Kisker is a United Methodist pastor who serves on the faculty of United Theological Seminary in Dayton Ohio, where he specializes in Wesleyan studies.
+Kisker explains the purpose of classes and bands – those small groups Wesley used to foster spiritual maturity.
+Kisker says that the whole purpose of bands was to give Christians a place to confess their sins to one another and be healed.

-Only three people signed up for groups, and two of those people signed up for the same group they already belong to.
-When Marilyn spoke with the Worship and Nurture team about this epic fail, they told her, “Well, nobody wants to do another book study.”
-And they were right.
-The truth is that ‘book study’ was never supposed to be the purpose of small group ministry.
+We like to frame our Connexion groups around an activity or a book study.
+The truth is that ‘book study’ was never the intended purpose of Wesleyan small group ministry.
 Small groups, or ‘bands’, were designed to give us a place to confess our sins to each other, to wrestle with our failures in the context of Christian community, to forgive one another, and be healed.

 Just like the wealthy young man who knelt at Jesus’ feet, we may go away sorrowful when we are asked to dive this deeply into relationship with others.
 This kind of commitment is scary.
 It requires full disclosure, full surrender.